 We all have those friends who think they’re totally invincible.
 Don’t let them take risks.
-Remind them to stay at home, show them the coronavirus statistics and encourage them to do the right thing.
+Remind them to stay at home, show them the COVID-19 statistics and encourage them to do the right thing.

 Just as you feel stressed and overwhelmed, so do those who are tirelessly showing up to work every day to fight this virus or support essential businesses (think grocery stores).

-Check-in on your nurse friends.
+Check in on your nurse friends.

-Check-in on your doctor friends.
+Check in on your doctor friends.

-Check-in on your service workers.
+Check in on your service workers.

-Check-in on your political friends.
+Check in on your political friends.

 Send a message to let them know you’re thinking of them and appreciate all that they’re doing for the world right now.

-Those who are in hospitals, working in a grocery store and other like positions are doing so much right now.
+Those who are in hospitals, working in a grocery store and other similar positions are doing so much right now.
 Psychologist Mallory Becker suggests you ask them what they need.
 She goes on to say “offer childcare, meals, self-care items, thank you cards, and shovel their driveway.”